I-Am-Dench/nimbus-launcher/PATCHING.md

 - Dependencies MUST NOT run the **update** directive.
 - *download objects* include a `path` relative to the *Version Directory* and a `name` which is relative to the *Local Patch Directory*.
 - The Nimbus Launcher runs the **transfer** directive ONLY when the play button is pushed.
 The protocol DOES NOT enforce this as a standard.
+- ALL PATCHES MUST verify that their *Patch Version* follows the [strict versioning conventions](#versioning) and should terminate if the version name does not match.

 While all *Patch Directives* within the *patch.json* can be included in any order, the Patch Runner MUST run each directive in the following sequence: